paketo-buildpacks/go-dist/README.md

 [[requires]]

   # The name of the  dependency is "go".
 This value is considered
-  # part of the public API for the buildpack and will not change without a plan
+  # parc API for the buildpack and will not change without a plan
   # for deprecation.
   name = "go"